Canada's CVTech says it rejected takeover bids in January, March

-(Reuters) - CVTech Group Inc CVT.TO, which provides services to electric utilities, said it had received and rejected multiple takeover offers from a New York Stock Exchange-listed electrical contractor, after its second largest shareholder wrote to investors that the company was withholding that information.
+May 31 (Reuters) - CVTech Group Inc, which provides services to electric utilities, said it had received and rejected multiple takeover offers from a New York Stock Exchange-listed electrical contractor, after its second largest shareholder wrote to investors that the company was withholding that information.

 CVTech’s shares rose 20 percent to C$1.48 on Friday before trading was halted.